renggli/dart-xml/README.md

 import 'package:xml/xml.dart';
 ```

 :warning: This library makes extensive use of [static extension methods](https://dart.dev/guides/language/extension-methods).
-If you [import the library](https://dart.dev/guides/language/language-tour#using-libraries) using a _library prefix_ or only _partially show classes_ you might miss some of its functionality.
-Due to historical reasons public classes have an `Xml` prefix, so in practice conflicts should be rare.
+If you [import the library](https://dart.dev/guides/language/language-tour#using-libraries) using a _library prefix_ or only _selectively show classes_ you might miss some of its functionality.
+Due to historical reasons public classes have an `Xml` prefix, so conflicts with other code should be rare.

 ### Reading and Writing